ccle/moodle-docker/README.md

 '[sudo] docker exec -it moodledocker_webserver_1 bash'

+If you want to use vagrant again, you'll have to run 'cp config_private-dist.php config_private.php' in the moodle directory.
+To switch back to docker, just run './setup /path/to/moodle/code [--with-sudo] --no-build' to copy the appropriate config file back.

 ### Troubleshooting

 So you had a problem setting up Docker.
 Don't worry, I had plenty of problems too.